 On the one hand, millennials like to have freedom and autonomy, but on the other hand, they want to know how they are performing and demand regular feedback.
 Giving honest, constructive feedback to your team on a regular basis (at least monthly) will keep them motivated and feeling fulfilled in their role.

 When your sales team perform well it’s important to recognise and reward their success.
-Bonuses and commission is a good incentive but it’s expected in a sales role which means it’s not enough.
+Bonuses and commissions are good incentives but they are expected in a sales role which means they’re not enough.
 Consider what other incentives you can offer e.g. holidays abroad, top dining experiences and vouchers.
 Simply saying well done and thank you for your hard work from time to time can have a big impact.

 Once you know how to motivate your millennial sales team, you will be in a much stronger position to attract the best talent.
 High achievers want more than target-related bonuses, they want a clear progression path, an all-round competitive package and flexible working in a collaborative environment.